 , and as authorized by RCW 7.70.065

-means an individual or entity appointed by the department to oversee the operation of the nursing home to ensure the health and safety of its residents, pending correction of deficiencies or closure of the facility.
-"Termination"
+"Temporary manager" means an individual or entity appointed by the department to oversee the operation of the nursing home to ensure the health and safety of its residents, pending correction of deficiencies or closure of the facility.

 (1) The department, or the nursing home, to cancel a nursing home's medicaid certification and contract; or

-means a room containing at least one toilet fixture.
-"Uncorrected deficiency"
+"Toilet room" means a room containing at least one toilet fixture.

-is a deficiency that has been cited by the department and that is not corrected by the licensee by the time the department does a revisit.
-"Violation"
+"Uncorrected deficiency" is a deficiency that has been cited by the department and that is not corrected by the licensee by the time the department does a revisit.

-means an individual who is a regularly scheduled individual not receiving payment for services and having unsupervised access to a nursing home resident.
-"Vulnerable adult"
+"Volunteer" means an individual who is a regularly scheduled individual not receiving payment for services and having unsupervised access to a nursing home resident.

 (1) Sixty years of age or older who has the functional, mental, or physical inability to care for himself or herself; or